 Application of engineering principles and mathematical modeling to the quantitative analysis of transport phenomena in food and bioprocesses.
-Physical/chemical characteristics of foods and biological materials and systems, flow processes, thermal processes and separation processes.
+Physical/chemical characteristics of foods and biological materials and systems, flow processes, thermal processes, cooling/freezing processes, dehydration processes and separation processes.